noahossa/Duet2/README.md

 * export gcode to clipboard and past in text doc, save as gcode file and upload to [Duet Web Control (DWC)](https://duet3d.dozuki.com/Wiki/Duet_Web_Control_Manual), jobs tab
 * export dry run gcode and test
 * export drill run of gcode and run
-* celebrate by re-watching GATE.
-I will never forgive the Japanese...
-NANI
 ### Inputs
 * will we have a UI?
 * cross section shape